84 Need-Based Scholarships for College (2026 - 2027)

 What Need-Based Scholarships and Grants Are Available for College Students?

-• Pell Grant: Federal aid for undergraduate students with financial need.
+• Pell Grant: Federal funding for undergraduates with financial need.

-• Horatio Alger Scholarship: Supports students who have overcome adversity and demonstrated financial need.
+• Horatio Alger Scholarship: Supports students who have overcome hardship and demonstrated financial need and perseverance.

-• Institutional Aid Programs: Universities like Harvard, Stanford, and Princeton meet 100% of demonstrated need for admitted students.
+• Institutional Aid Programs: Universities such as Harvard, Princeton, Stanford, and Amherst provide generous need-based aid packages that meet 100% of demonstrated financial need for admitted students.

 What Are the Requirements for Need-Based Scholarships?

-• Complete the Free Application for Federal Student Aid (FAFSA) or a similar institutional form.
+• Completion of the Free Application for Federal Student Aid (FAFSA) or, for some institutions, a school-specific financial aid form such as the CSS Profile.

-• Demonstrate financial need based on family income, assets, and household size.
+• Demonstration of financial need through income, assets, and household information.

 Are There Need-Based Scholarships for International Students?

-• Amherst College, Yale University, and Harvard University: Offer financial aid packages that meet 100% of demonstrated need for international students.
+• Harvard, Yale, and Amherst College: Offer need-based aid packages that meet 100% of demonstrated financial need for admitted international students.

-• Joint Japan/World Bank Graduate Scholarship Program: Provides need-based funding for students from developing countries.
+• Joint Japan/World Bank Graduate Scholarship Program: Provides full funding for graduate students from developing countries pursuing degrees related to development.

-• American University Emerging Global Leader Scholarship: Offers full tuition to international students with financial need and leadership potential.
+• American University Emerging Global Leader Scholarship: Covers full tuition for international students who demonstrate both leadership and financial need.

 What Is Need-Based Financial Aid?